Dfeldbaum/aem-fed-mixins/README.md

 ### Square Sizing

-Use @include square() with a square size paramater to generate square height and width styles:
+Use @include square() with a square size argument to generate square height and width styles:

 ```
 .demo-div {